How Do I Recruit UConn Interns & Co-ops?

 The UConn Center for Career Development partners with employers to understand their recruiting needs, internship and co-op programs, and learning opportunities provided to UConn students.
 Internships and co-ops provide organizations a talent pipeline for full-time hiring, support for projects, and fresh ideas, diversity and creativity through UConn student involvement.

 Internships can be full or part-time, paid or unpaid, and incorporate learning opportunities outside of the student’s day-to-day tasks (i.e. networking, mentoring, projects, and presentations).
 Academic credit is determined by the university and requires employer participation with student evaluations and goal setting.

-Co-ops must be full-time, paid positions lasting six to eight months consisting of work that is equivalent to the student’s classroom learning.
+Co-ops must be full-time, paid positions lasting at least the length of a semester and consisting of work that is equivalent to the student’s classroom learning.
 Typical co-op cycles are January – June or July – December and the Center for Career Development facilitates support for the student transitioning to a full-time, temporary employee and for the supervisor around goal setting, learning opportunities and setting student expectations.
-If you offer a co-op to a UConn undergraduate from any campus, please be sure to notify the CCD so the position is documented correctly with our system and with the student.
+If you offer a co-op to a UConn undergraduate from any campus, please be sure to notify the Center for Career Development so the position is documented correctly with our system and with the student.